Avoid high blood pressure: With these foods you eat enough potassium - Breaking Latest News

 3. Do you feel listless?
 Take care of someone.
 You may find that you “really have no problems at all” and that you are “fine”.
 At the same time you feel powerless and disoriented, also bored.
 This is where it helps you put other people first.
 Take care of someone, help others.

 4. Are you overworked?
 Give back responsibility.
 When you feel overwhelmed by responsibility for others, it’s time to give responsibility back.
 Allow yourself to think about your own needs again.
-It shouldn’t always be about the others.
+It can’t always be about other people.
 You may limit help to empower yourself.
 Example: Single parents don’t have to “always be there for the children”, but can also organize a free evening (e.g. with the help of neighbors).

 5. Too busy?
 Think about the meaning of it all.
 Anyone who has organized their life well and leads it pragmatically and energetically often feels like a well-oiled machine: everything is running, but the work never seems to come to an end.
 Here it helps to find out more about the personal meaning of your own efforts.